diogoaurelio/schedoscopeWiki/Configuring-Schedoscope.md

             },

             #
-            # Morphline driver settings
+            # Sequence driver settings
             #

-            morphline : {
+            seq : {

                 #
-                # Number of parallel Morphline Driver actors to use
+                # Number of parallel Driver actors to use for executing seq
+                # transformations
                 #

-                concurrency = 1
+                concurrency = 10

                 #
-                # Ignored
+                # Ignored.
                 #

                 location = "/"